Nightjar LogoSign in

 Does Etsy allow AI images in product listings?
 Etsy allows AI-enhanced photography of real products without restriction.
 The platform only requires disclosure when AI is used to create the product itself.
 If you hand-make a ceramic bowl and use AI to place it on a clean white background, the bowl is still handmade.
 Source: Etsy AI Stance.

-What are the best AI tools for Etsy product photography?
-Nightjar is the strongest option for Etsy sellers who need shop-wide consistency, multi-angle generation, and accurate product preservation.
-Photoroom offers a solid free mobile option for basic background removal.
+Which AI tools work well for Etsy product photography?
+Nightjar is a good fit for Etsy sellers who need shop-wide consistency, multi-angle generation, and accurate product preservation, since it is a photo system rather than only a photo editor.
+Photoroom is a solid free mobile option for basic background removal.
 Pebblely works for simple lifestyle background swaps.
-Generic tools like Midjourney produce visual drift and product distortion, making them unreliable for e-commerce.
+Generic tools like Midjourney produce visual drift and product distortion, which makes them a poor fit for e-commerce.

 What size should Etsy listing photos be?
 Etsy requires a minimum of 2000 pixels on the shortest side to enable zoom.
 The recommended sizes are 3000x2250 pixels (4:3 landscape) or 2000x2000 pixels (square).
 Files must be JPG or PNG in sRGB color mode, under 1 MB.
 Nightjar outputs at 2048x2048 by default, meeting these requirements without manual resizing.